 Our vision – For a cleaner world – defines our ambition to move towards a low-emission energy system and optimal resource efficiency.Our main tools in climate change mitigation are increasing renewable energy production, improving energy efficiency and providing smart energy solutions for our customers.

 Towards low-emissions production

-In Europe, we produce carbon-free electricity at hydro and nuclear power plants and at combined heat and power (CHP) plants that utilise biomass, bio liquids and waste-derived fuels.
-In the EU area, 96% (2015: 97%) of our electricity production in the EU area was carbon-free in 2015.The rest of the electricity was produced mainly with coal.
+In Europe, we produce carbon dioxide-free electricity with hydro, nuclear and wind power and at combined heat and power (CHP) plants that utilise biomass, bio liquids and waste-derived fuels.
+In the EU area, 96% (2015: 97%) of our electricity production was carbon-free in 2016.The rest of the electricity was produced mainly with coal.
 We produce solar power in India.

 Climate-benign products and services

-We offer our customers a range of energy products and services to help them improve their energy efficiency and reduce their carbon footprint.
+We offer our customers a range of energy products and services to help them improve their energy efficiency and reduce their carbon footprint:

 - Real-time monitoring and optimisation of electricity consumption